 It Takes Just a Few Minutes to Start Your CNA Career

-The Job of a CNA
+The Job of a Certified Nursing Assistant

-- Providing basic services to patients
+- Providing basic care to patients

-- Taking patient's vital signs
+- Measuring patient's vital signs

-- Maintaining a record of patient's health status
+- Keeping a record of patient's health status

 - Bathing and dressing patients